rizinorg/book/src/analysis/signatures.md

 ## Signature creation

-Before creating a signature, **you must first analyze the binary**.
-Then, you can generate the signature by invoking `Fc`.
+Before creating a signature, **you must first analyze the binary** (see [code analysis](code_analysis.md) chapter).

+You can generate the signature by invoking the `Fc <filename>` command.
 You can customize the behavior of signature creation using the following options:

 - Signature creation options:
     - `flirt.ignore.unknown`: When enabled, during FLIRT creation, it will disregard any function starting with `fcn.`, `default: true`.